Deprecated: Login to a Linux virtual machine in Azure with Azure Active Directory using device code flow authentication

 |RedHat Enterprise Linux||RHEL 6, RHEL 7|

 |SUSE Linux Enterprise Server||SLES 12|

 |Ubuntu Server||Ubuntu 14.04 LTS, Ubuntu Server 16.04, and Ubuntu Server 18.04|

-To use this preview feature, only deploy a supported Linux distro and in a supported Azure region.
-The feature is not supported in Azure Government or sovereign clouds.
+The preview is not supported in Azure Government or sovereign clouds.

 If you choose to install and use the CLI locally, this tutorial requires that you are running the Azure CLI version 2.0.31 or later.
 Run

 az --version to find the version.
 If you need to install or upgrade, see Install Azure CLI.

 To enable Azure AD authentication for your Linux VMs in Azure, you need to ensure your VMs network configuration permits outbound access to the following endpoints over TCP port 443: